Did you read the A/B testing guide for dummies and now you are looking for the same info about multivariate testing?

 Multivariate testing (MVT testing) is a conversion rate optimization technique.
 The purpose of it is to maximize the conversion rate on your website.

-In practice, CRO and multivariate testing aim to make your website better, so that you can get more customers out of your existing website traffic.
+In practice, CRO strategies and multivariate testing aim to make your website better, so that you can get more customers out of your existing website traffic.

 That translates to things like call to action buttons, attractive images, great copy, customer reviews, page speed, usability… Basically anything that makes your website visitors want to make a purchase, request a meeting, subscribe to your newsletter or whatever conversion event you are trying to achieve.